PHYS486-S22/PHYS486-S22/ProjectOne/ProjectOne_OrbitalDynamics.md

 * object A's mass (and similarly for B+C): M<sub>A</sub>
 * Gravitational constant: G

-**Project Scope:** The goal of this project is to
+Once these equations are coded up, the key to simulating a gravitational system is just defining your initial conditions (including the masses and making sure that the net momentum of the system is zero, lest the center of mass drift away from your origin) and letting things run.

+**Project Scope:** The goal of this project is to simulate the Sun-Earth-Moon or Sun-Earth-Jupiter systems, using a framework where the Sun is not fixed at the system's center.
+With your calculations, you should investigate a) how precisely energy is conserved in your simulation, over timescales as long as 10,000 years, and b) investigate how the stability of the system(s) are affected if we increase the mass of Jupiter and/or the Moon by factors of 10, 100, and 1000.

+- note: Scipy has a function, ODEint, that handles all the details of the orbit integration under the hood.
+That is, I think, out of bounds for this assignment -- it is important to engage the details of how the stepping process occurs and how that affects the orbits that result.

 **Deliverables:**

-* Write-up: Your write-up for this problem should be a PDF or markdown file with xx figures to illustrate the correctness of your calculations.
+* Write-up: Your write-up for this problem should be a PDF or markdown file with <10 figures to illustrate the correctness of your calculations and your conclusions regarding the precision of your simulation's ability to conserve energy, and the stability of your solar systems as a function of time.

 	Your write-up should also include a basic discussion of the dynamics and stability of the system, including:

-    * the physical model (ie, the forces that affect the pendulum, and how they result in the equations of motion given above),
+    * the physical model (ie, the forces that govern the gravitational interactions, and how they result in the equations of motion given above),
-    * how you have implemented this model computationally (i.e., an explanation of your RK-2 implementation),
+    * how you have implemented this model computationally (i.e., an explanation of your stepping implementation - 4th order Runga-Kutta or something similar),
     * how you have established the physical accuracy of your model (ie, tests with known solutions you have performed to demonstrate its accuracy),
-    * explanations of the Poincare sections + bifurcation diagrams you have produced, and what they demonstrate about the system's motion.
+    * explanations of the stability of the system(s) as a function of changes in the mass of the Moon / Jupiter.

 * Along with your write-up, submit a digital copy of your code and high quality copies of your figures (ie, as separate files rather than just embedded in your PDF write-up).